ClickHouse/clickhouse-docs/docs/en/get-started/query-insights.md

 # Query Insights

-The **Query Insights** feature makes ClickHouse's built-in query log a lot easier to use.
+The **Query Insights** feature makes ClickHouse's built-in query log easier to use through various visualizations and tables.
 ClickHouse's `system.query_log` table is a key source of information for query optimization, debugging, and monitoring overall cluster health and performance.

 ## Query Overview

-After selecting a service, the monitoring navigation item in the left sidebar should expand to reveal a new ‘Query insights’ sub-item.
+After selecting a service, the **Monitoring** navigation item in the left sidebar should expand to reveal a new **Query insights** sub-item.
 Clicking on this option opens the new Query insights page:

 ![Query Insights UI Overview](@site/docs/en/cloud/images/sqlconsole/insights_overview.png)